ErikDuba/FH5-Sniping-Script/README.md

                     -FH5-Sniping-Script-

-A simple FH5 sniping cript for people who are lazy
-1- First select the car you want and the potential max buyout 2- Make sure to focus the FH5 window when the countdown starts 3- Second monitor highly recommended because when you want to
+A simple FH5 sniping script for people who are lazy, it's nothing crazy but it works quite well 1- First select the car you want and the potential max buyout 2- Make sure to focus the FH5 window when the countdown starts 3- Second monitor highly recommended because when you want to